How Do I Play TriadCity?

 TC's a textual virtual world.
 You "play" it with words.

-We'll use the screen shot below to explain what that means.
+We'll use the screen shot below to explain how our GUI works.
 It's a picture of the TC interface for players.
 (It's been shrunk to fit here: the real one fills your entire browser page.)
 There are four parts to the screen:

 1. The Character panel on the left gives you a quick graphical overview of your character's current condition.